MicrosoftLearning/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp5-m2-exercise-serialize-deserialize-json-files.md

     ```

-1. Create a new class named `BankAccountDTO` in the **Services** folder.
+1. Create a new class named `BankCustomerDTO` in the **Services** folder.

-    This class will be used as a Data Transfer Object (DTO) to store account information in a format that can be serialized and deserialized without violating the encapsulation of the `BankAccount` class.
+    This class will be used as a Data Transfer Object (DTO) to store customer information in a format that can be serialized and deserialized without violating the encapsulation of the `BankCustomer` class.

-1. Replace the contents of the **BankAccountDTO.cs** file with the following code:
+1. Replace the contents of the **BankCustomerDTO.cs** file with the following code:

     ```csharp